nicflores/ha-data-service/TALK_NOTES.md

 ```

 Here we call the `newEnv discover` which will try different ways to attempt to log into AWS.
 Once we have our `env` we can use it to send requests to AWS.
-In this case we as for the Callers Identity to verify
-the identity of account we are logged in as.
+In this case we as for the Callers Identity to verify the identity of account we are logged in as.

 We'll use this to write files to S3.

-### Http-Conduit - Haskell HTTP Client
+### Haskell HTTP Client
+Again, a quick search reveals a few libraries we can use: `http-client`, `wreq`, and `http-conduit`.

-`http-conduit` is derived from a lower level library `http-client`.
-We'll need this to download data from remote http data sources.
+`http-conduit` is derived from `http-client`.
+So let's take a stab at using `http-conduit`.
+The equivalent of doing a `curl https://google.come` looks like this using `http-conduit`.

 ```haskell
 simpleHttp :: IO (Either HttpException Int)